-The hunt is on, for an agent and a producer to put the play back on stage in its entirety.
+The hunt is on for a producer to put the play on stage.

 MORE THAN A WOMAN : A PLAY BY RUSSELL LINEY

 1949 Film actress BETTE DAVIS is taking a solitary walk around the deserted exterior film set of her recently completed picture BEYOND THE FOREST.
 It is the last film she will make at the WARNER BROS studio for the present as her contract has just expired and she has decided to move on to seek work with a different film studio.

 Prior to this Bette began her career at Warner Bros appearing in mediocre pictures and had it not been for the fact that she was a headstrong and determined person she might have remained a relative unknown, still making bad pictures.
 While walking she is distracted by a man, younger than herself who has been observing her.